ketsugi/plexacious/README.md

 ##### Parameters:
 - `{string} event`: The event to which to attach or from which to detach the callback function.
-- `{function} callback`: The callback function to attach to the event.
+- `{function} callback`: (*optional*) The callback function to attach to the event.
 If not provided, the existing callback function on this event will be detached, if any.

 ##### Return:
 Returns the Plexacious object instance for method chaining.